Professional & Technical Writing

 Why Professional & Technical Writing?

-The Professional & Technical Writing Certificate prepares students to write effectively and communicate complex information clearly in digital environments, workplaces, and community organizations.
-You will learn to analyze and engage readers, design documents and web pages, use a variety of genres and media, and contribute ethically to workplaces and organizations.
+Communicating complex information and writing effectively and clearly in today's digital environments, workplaces, and community organizations.
+The Certificate in Professional & Technical Writing will teach you to analyze and engage readers, design documents and web pages, use a variety of genres and media, and contribute ethically to workplaces and organizations.
 These skills complement your work in any major and are widely appealing to employers and graduate programs.

 In fact, jobs in technical writing are growing faster than the national average, and the median annual pay for technical writers in 2016 was $69,850, according to the U.S. Bureau of Labor Statistics.
-In Arizona, technical writing jobs are projected to grow by more than 20% by 2024, according to O*Net Online (sponsored by the U.S. Bureau of Labor Statistics).
+In Arizona, technical writing jobs are projected to grow by more than 20 percent by 2024, according to O*Net Online (sponsored by the U.S. Bureau of Labor Statistics).

-This certificate is designed to fit with your busy schedule.
-You can complete the entire certificate online, or you can take face-to-face courses.
+This certificate can be completed online or through in-person courses.
 You can also complete the entire certificate using just one textbook bundle (if you take ENGL 307, 308, and 313).